xiechf974/rfc3535-20years-later/draft-boucadair-nmop-rfc3535-20years-later.md

 # Acknowledgments
 {:numbered="false"}

-Thanks to Christian Jacquenet, Jean-Michel Combes, and Lionel Tailhardat for their inputs.
+Thanks to Christian Jacquenet and Jean-Michel Combes for their inputs.